scott-knight/psquare-sms-service/README.md

 ## API Details

-This app was designed to send fake sms texts to 2 separate DUMMY apis hosted on AWS.
-Those apis randomly fail on connection attempts, and also randomly sends back information about success or failure in sending on your fake message.
+This app was created to send fake sms text content to 2 separate dummy apis, hosted on AWS.
+The dummy apis randomly fail on connection attempts.
+They also randomly return success or failure responses.

-This app is also designed to send a load balance of 30% to server 1 and 70% to server 2.
-After you send around 10 messages you should be able to ping the sms_messages index endpoint and view a paginated list of SmsMessages.
-The meta data of the index contains the `load_balance_ratio` which should indicate an estimated 3/7 split on the load.
+This app was also created to send the messages in a load balance of 30% to server 1 and 70% to server 2.
+After it sends around 10 messages you should be able to query the sms_messages index endpoint and view a paginated list of SmsMessages.
+The `meta` in the returned JSON contains the `load_balance_ratio` which should indicate an estimated 3/7 split on the load.

-After this app submits a message to the external api, the external api will respond with a failure or success response.
+After it submits a message to the external api, the external api will respond with a failure or success response.
 The background worker that started the job of sending the message will attempt to send the message again, for a maximum of 3 times.
 If the 3 times are exceeded, it will attempt to contact the alternate server, for a maximum of 3 times.
+The total attemps count is saved to the sms_message object.

 <br/>

 ## API Endpoints

-There are several endpoints that allow you to create, view, and even resend messages.
+Below are the defined api endpoints that allow you to create, view, and even resend messages.

 #### Index